-He is one of the very few artisans who make masks of leather, a style drawn from another century.
-Leather masks require time, effort and skill (this eliminates many would-be competitors), they can be expensive (which eliminates many would-be customers), and the classic masks of the Commedia dell’Arte—his favorites—are something of an acquired taste.
+Setti is one of the very few artisans who make masks of leather, a style drawn from another century.
+Leather masks require time, effort, and skill (this eliminates many would-be competitors); they can be expensive (which eliminates many would-be customers); and the classic masks of the Commedia dell’Arte—his favorites—are something of an acquired taste.
 But he has made his peace with that.

 “Let’s tell the truth,” he said.
 “If I wanted money, I’d do something else.
 I do it because I like it.”

-But do not imagine that he is a mere leather shaper and dauber.
-He corrected a Russian visitor the other day on the family connection between Leo and Alexei Tolstoy.
+But do not imagine that he is a mere leather shaper and dauber: During one of my visits, he corrected a Russian visitor on the family connection between Leo and Alexei Tolstoy.
 I didn’t even know there was an Alexei Tolstoy.